 To conform the Commissioner's Regulations to New York State's ESEA Flexibility Waiver Renewal application (approved by the United States Department of Education on July 31, 2014), and to clarify the process for identifying LAP Schools.

 Proposed Handling

-This item will come before the P-12 Education Committee for recommendation and to the Full Board for adoption as an emergency action at the April 2015 Regents meeting, effective April 14, 2015.
+This item will come before the Full Board for adoption as an emergency action at the June 2015 Regents meeting.
 A Statement of the Facts and Circumstances Which Necessitate Emergency Action is attached.

 Procedural History